-Braun Perfusor Space
+B Braun Perfusor Space

 The Refurbishment Process

 When a piece of equipment comes through our doors, it is inspected and tested to see if the unit functions as per OEM standards.
-Soma Technology has dedicated and certified biomedical engineers specific for each piece of equipment.
+Soma Tech has dedicated and certified biomedical engineers specific for each piece of equipment.
 Our biomedical engineers thoroughly examine, test, and replace necessary parts making sure all aspects are working perfectly.
-Once the machine functions like new, it is then calibrated back to the original engineering manufacturer’s specifications.
-After our fully license and trained biomedical engineers have the unit functioning the way it did when it was first made, the product undergoes a special cosmetic restoration process.
+Once the unit functions like new, it’s then calibrated back to the original engineering manufacturer’s specifications.
+After our fully licensed and trained biomedical engineers have the unit functioning the way it did when it was first made, the product undergoes a special cosmetic restoration process.
 The equipment is sent to cosmetics to be aesthetically restored by cleaning, repairing minor scratches and dents, painting, and if necessary, decals are replaced.
 Before our equipment gets labeled patient-ready and packaged up for shipment, it goes through a final quality control test to ensure once again that everything is looking and working like new.

 Requesting a Propofol Pump

 If you would like to request a propofol pump, we have a dedicated team of sales representatives that can help.
 They have experience in outfitting surgical centers and operating rooms.
 Sales representatives can answer all questions about specifications, features, options, and logistics.
 Soma Tech Intl also offers propofol pump rentals.
 Soma Tech has rental options for all types of facilities.
 Our pumps can be rented in long-term, short-term, and even rent-to-own options!
 Start talking to your sales representative today about our different medical equipment rental options.

 Pole clamps are used to mount the pump to a pole; for transportation between rooms, instead of being mounted to a wall.
 We have a variety of pole clamps available for purchase.
 Please ask your sales representative which models have this option, and which needs to be a separate parts purchase.